Doing the right thing for our patients since 1978

 - Sports and Scouting Physicals: More »

-Women should have yearly physicals starting at 21 years of age or 3 years after becoming sexually active.
+Women should have yearly physicals starting at 21 years of age.
 At this exam, age appropriate screening tests, such as pap smears and mammograms, are arranged or performed and preventative health issues addressed.
 Yearly visits should not stop with menopause, as many important issues still need to be discussed, including hormone replacement, heart disease and osteoporosis.

 Men should receive physical exams every 5 years in their 20's, every 3-4 years through their 30's, every other year in your 40's and every 1-2 years thereafter.
 During these exams, age appropriate screening tests, such as a PSA, will be arranged or performed and preventative health issues addressed.